 Crack the eggs directly on top of the vegetables and fry gently until the eggs solidify.

-After a couple of minutes, use your spatula to quarter the mixture and flip over each quarter to ensure it’s cooked thoroughly.
+After a couple of minutes, use your spatula to quarter the mixture and flip over each quarter to ensure it’s cooked on top.
+If you can flip the whole lot without quartering, you’re superhuman.

 It’s been a while, but I have some lovely food to share with you, so please forgive me.